dod-iac/terraform-aws-ecs-cluster/README.md

 }
 ```

+Changes to the desired\_capacity, min\_size, and max\_size configuration of the Auto Scaling group are ignored by Terraform.
+These parameters can be updated via the AWS Console, API, or CLI.

 To connect to an EC2 instance that is part of the ECS cluster, set the subnet\_ids to public subnets and set the key\_name to the name of a key pair.

 ## Terraform Version